DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ### Delete View

-You can perform this action for individual view by clicking the right mouse button and choosing the Delete view option, or you can perform this action in batch for several views simultaneously.
+You can perform this action for an individual view by clicking the right mouse button and choosing the Delete view option, or you can perform this action in batch for several views simultaneously.
 To Delete in batch, select the views you want, and in the Batch Actions list, choose Delete.

 ![SheetGen delete sheet](../../assets\images\SG-Vl-DeleteView.gif)